Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-32 - Automate DR infrastructure build or have pre-deployed DR resources and SAP service recovery as much as possible.
+### SAP-32 - Automate DR infrastructure build or have pre-deployed DR resources and SAP service recovery as much as possible

 **Category: Disaster Recovery**